This article was updated on July 23rd, 2023

 - Dog warts can bleed a lot.

-- Removing a dog wart at home will likely create an open wound that is susceptible to infection.
+- Removing a wart at home will likely create an open wound that is susceptible to infection.

-When Should you Remove Warts on Dogs?
+When Should You Remove Warts?

-3 Effective Ways to Remove Dog Warts
+Three Effective Ways to Remove Dog Warts

-1. Using a scalpel to cut it off
+1. Using a scalpel to cut it off.

 2. Using Electrocautery.

-3. Using Cryotherapy and freezing it off
+3. Using Cryotherapy and freezing it off.

 This is what is commonly done with people.
 Using cryotherapy to freeze the mass and letting it eventually fall off.

-The method will be determined by your vet based on the location of the wart, what equipment is available and their preferred method for removing the wart.
+The method will be determined by your vet based on the location of the wart, what equipment is available, and their preferred method for removing the wart.